 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
-Management has corrected all such misstatements.
-The attached schedule summarizes uncorrected misstatements of the financial statements.
-Management has determined that their effects are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.
+We are pleased to report that there were no such misstatements in the current audit year.